Patras: Manufacturing sector

 Patras still has a large manufacturing base for a variety of industries.

 The Titan Cement Company operates a large cement factory, with a private port, in Psathopyrgos, a suburb of Patras.

 Patras hosts several timber manufacturing companies, and a wood distribution center of Shelman.
 The largest local company is Abex.

 The paper sector is also active including a paper factory belonging to Georgia-Pacific (Delica) and two important Greek companies, Elite and El-pack, headquartered in the city.

 Patras has several packing and industrial equipment companies.
 The most important of them are the local Antzoulatos and the multinational Frigoglass, a subsidiary of Coca-Cola, headquartered in the suburbs of Patras.
 Ideal Bikes is the leading bike producer in Greece, with large export activities.

 The once omnipresent textile industry of the city is now almost defunct after the shut-down of the huge factory of Peiraiki-Patraiki (Πειραϊκή-Πατραϊκή), followed by numerous smaller textile industries.
-This had an important impact on the city's economy and resulted in high levels of unemployment in the 1990s.
 The remains of the facilities still cover hundreds of acres in the south side of the city.

-Patras companies also focus in dress production, the most important among them being DUR.